Long Answer Type

 In reality all our fears are only psychological, and can be easily won over, if we can control our mind.
 This realisation makes Douglas resolve to learn swimming by engaging an instructor.
 This instructor, piece by piece, built Douglas into a swimmer.
 However, his first step was to drive away Douglas’ fear of water, before training him in swimming techniques.
 When Douglas tried and swam the length of the pool up and down, small traces of his old terror of water would return.
 So, he went to Lake Wentworth, dived at Triggs Island and swam two miles across the lake to Stamp Act Island.
 Finally, he was certain that he had conquered his fear of water.

 Question.3.
-How did Douglas develop an aversion to water?
+How did Douglas develop an aversion

 or